stablekernel/aqueduct/_posts/db/2016-06-23-executing_queries.md

 ```

 Note that a query will always fetch the primary key of a nested object, even if it is omitted in `nestedResultProperties`.
 (It will not automatically add the foreign key used to join the related object.)

-### Exceptions and Errors

-An error encountered in preparing or executing a query will throw a `QueryException`. `PersistentStore` subclasses generate instances of `QueryException` and specify the type of event that caused the exception - a value in `QueryExceptionEvent`.

-`RequestController`s, by default, will interpret the event of a `QueryException` to return a `Response` to an HTTP client.
-For common scenarios - like a unique violation generating an exception with suggested status code of `409` - Aqueduct will return a reasonable status code to the requesting HTTP client.
-Therefore, you do not have to catch query exceptions unless you wish to override the returned status code.

-### Statement Reuse

-Aqueduct will parameterize and reuse queries when possible.
-This allows for significant speed and security improvements.
-Note that you do not have to do anything special to take advantage of this feature.
-However, currently at this time, you may not disable this feature.